-Homemade Air Fried French Fries are easy and made with a fraction of the fat and calories.
+Homemade Air Fryer French Fries are easy and made with a fraction of the fat and calories.
 Russet potatoes are sliced, tossed with olive oil, salt and pepper and fried in your counter top air-fryer until golden and crispy!
+Recipe yields 4 servings.

 If you’re looking for a reason to get an air fryer, I have two words for you:

 In this recipe, russet potatoes are cut into typical French fry shape, sprayed with olive oil and seasoned with salt and pepper or any other seasoning you desire.
-Then off to the air fryer and in under 20 minutes, you’ll have deliciously crispy fries ready to dip in ketchup.
+Then off to the air fryer and in under 20 minutes, you’ll have deliciously crispy fries ready to dip in ketchup (or ranch).

 To Make These Homemade Air Fryer French Fries You Will Need:

-- and/or any other seasonings like; garlic powder, cayenne, all-purpose seasoning salt or old bay.
+- additional seasonings (optional) – Use spices like garlic powder, onion powder, cayenne or all-purpose seasoning salt or old bay seasoning.

 Scrub 1 to 1-1/2 pound russet potatoes and pat dry with a kitchen towel.
 Slice the potato into 1/4-inch thick slices.

 Then cut each slice into 1/4-inch sticks or fries.